LHMoritz/oxn-fork/analysis/internal/doc.md

      A nice Overview of the metrics can be founf in the following paper: ttps://arxiv.org/abs/2008.05756

+     ==> how do I do aggreate over all metrics in a meaningful way?

 # The Multilayer Perceptron

      The MLP will have 5 layers: